kielabokkie/laravel-conceal/README.md

 $output = conceal($data, $hide);
 ```

-Which will return the array with concealed password:
+Which will return the array with the password concealed:

 ```php
 [